The Faculty of Social Sciences at the University of Akureyri offers a three year study leading to a B.A. degree in social studies.

-A B.A. degree in Social Studies comprises general university studies in social science, anthropology and political science.
-Students acquire an insight into the nature of human society and the dynamic principles of social structure, culture, politics and economy.
-The study provides substantial training in the methodology of social sciences.
-Students are also offered the opportunity of selecting specific subjects from six interesting fields within the framework of social sciences.
-On completion of studies, students have acquired a sound basis for advanced study and work in various sectors of society both domestically and internationally.
-The fields of emphasis that students can choose between are: regional studies, tourism, gender studies, arctic studies, youth studies, and general social studies.
+B.A. degree studies in social studies comprise general university studies in social science, anthropology and political science.
+Students acquire an insight into the nature of human society and the dynamic principles of the social structure, culture, politics and the economy.
+The study provides substantial training in the methodology of the social sciences.
+Students are also offered the opportunity of selecting specific subjects from a variety of interesting fields within the framework of sociology.
+On completion of studies, students have acquired a sound basis for advanced study and work in various sectors of Icelandic society and internationally.

 Structure of Studies